 To begin the bail bonds process, you first need to get a bonding comany.
 You can do that in person, over the phone and even online.
 Given the strict adherence to professionalism, a bondsman will gladly walk you through the bail process and iron out any reservations that you might have.

 Time is of the essence during this procedure.
 As soon as the bail agent addressed all of your concerns to your complete satisfaction, the bail bondsman will handle all of the formalities crucial to get you or your loved one released from jail.

 To ensure all goes smoothly, a bondsman needs to have the offender's name, birthdate, and the location or area of the arrest.
 With this information, the bondsman will have the ability to gather additional information from the prison system required to secure the release.
 After dealing with all the procedures, the bail bondsman will go over to the jail to get the accused out.

 Using a bonding company to bail out yourself or someone you love is that straightforward, you can be out of prison and reunited with your loved ones in a matter of hours.

-When you contact a bonding company, you have to share these details:
+When you contact a bonding company, you will have to share the following details:

-- Your full name if you are the defendant
+- Your full name if you are the suspect

-- The name and location of the jail where the defendant is detained
+- The name and location of the jail where the accused is detained

 - The booking number in the police blotter